brifordwylie/aws_ml_engineer_capstone/README.md

 5. **GaussianProcess Regressor**: This probabilistic model naturally provides uncertainty estimates by modeling the covariance structure of the data.
 It excels with small datasets and smooth functions, providing both mean predictions and confidence intervals.
 However, it assumes smoothness in the underlying function and can struggle with noisy, high-dimensional data or when the smoothness assumption is violated.

+6. **MAPIE **: Natural Gradient Boosting [8] extends gradient boosting to probabilistic prediction by treating distributional parameters as targets for multiparameter boosting.
+It provides full probability distributions for each prediction, enabling both point estimates and uncertainty quantification without assuming smoothness or homoscedasticity.
+This approach is particularly well-suited for complex, noisy datasets where traditional uncertainty methods may fail.

-6. **NGBoost**: Natural Gradient Boosting [8] extends gradient boosting to probabilistic prediction by treating distributional parameters as targets for multiparameter boosting.
+7. **NGBoost**: Natural Gradient Boosting [8] extends gradient boosting to probabilistic prediction by treating distributional parameters as targets for multiparameter boosting.
 It provides full probability distributions for each prediction, enabling both point estimates and uncertainty quantification without assuming smoothness or homoscedasticity.
 This approach is particularly well-suited for complex, noisy datasets where traditional uncertainty methods may fail.

 **These models and endpoints will be implemented using AWS SageMaker, leveraging its robust infrastructure for training, deploying, and scaling machine learning models.**